What are some useful phrases in Italian? What common Italian phrases are easy to learn? Pick up basic Italian phrases quickly.

 Basic Italian Phrases

 Buongiorno!
 If you’re planning to visit Italy or just looking to strengthen your Italian speaking skills, commiting a few basic Italian phrases to memory will help you communicate with native Italian speakers while expanding your comprehension of the Italian Language.
 The helpful phrases below are intended as a quick reference for communicating simple requests, statements, and ideas to native Italian speakers.
-Phonetic pronunciation aids are included as well, but remember that nothing substitutes for hearing and practicing spoken Italian.
+Phonetic pronunciation aids are included as well, but remember that nothing substitutes for hearing and practising spoken Italian.

-Experiencing the Italian language means going beyond memorization and lesson plans, and that’s why Rosetta Stone offers an unmatched combination of technology, teaching and real-world interaction to foster language cognition.
+Experiencing the Italian language means going beyond memorisation and lesson plans, and that’s why Rosetta Stone offers an unmatched combination of technology, teaching and real-world interaction to foster language cognition.
 With Rosetta Stone, you’ll learn new words and phrases based on the context in which they’re used, so you’ll be prepared to theive in real-world conversations, which turns learning Italian into internalizing a living language.